Stuycs-K/finalproject-09-buchanan-ian-chen-tony-kogi-filippos/DEVLOG-Ian.md

 ### 2024-5-29 Tokenize condition finished
 Finished conditionalToArray() function to tokenize conditional statements with final code and debugged and tested function.

+### 2024-5-30 ABSENT

+### 2024-6-2 Worked on expression evaluation from tokenized arrays
+1- Began and almost completed writing parseConditionalArray() function to evaluate boolean expressions inside of 'if'/'while' statements.
+Function uses context dictionary as input in order to refer to previously defined variables and takes an array of tokens taken from the conditionalToArray() function.

+2- Completed conditionalToArray() function to evaluate expressions by implementing decisions based on variable and queued actions tokens (expression evaluated strictly from left to right).
+Also implemented working around type coercion in equality and comparison cases.
+Ran a couple test cases to debug both expression evaluation functions.